MariamEhabShaaban/Database/notes/chapter_5.md

         ## Formal definitions- schema:

-        - A relation schema R (description of relation),
+         A relation schema R (description of relation),

-        • Denoted by R(A1, A2, ... , An),
+        - Denoted by R(A1, A2, ... , An),
-        • R is the name of relation
+        - R is the name of relation
-        • The attributes of relation R are A1, A2, ... , An.
+        - The attributes of relation R are A1, A2, ... , An.
-        • Each attribute Ai is the name of a role played in the relation schema R.
+        - Each attribute Ai is the name of a role played in the relation schema R.
-        • D is called the domain of Ai and is denoted by dom(Ai).
+        - D is called the domain of Ai and is denoted by dom(Ai).
-        • The degree of a relation is the number of attributes n of its relation schema.
+        - The degree of a relation is the number of attributes n of its relation schema
-        • Ex.
+        - Ex.
 Customer(id, name, address, phone)
-        • Customer >> relation name
+         Customer >> relation name
-        • Four attributes (id, name, address, phone)
+         Four attributes (id, name, address, phone)
-        • Each attribute has a domain or set of valid values
+         Each attribute has a domain or set of valid values Ex.
-        • Ex.
 The domain of id is 6-digit numbers

         ## Formal definitions-Tuple: